In this section...

 Variations application form (external link)

-The Guideline on Dossier Requirements for Type IA and IB notifications has been updated and may be found on the European Commission website (Eudralex Volume 2) (external link).
+The Guideline on Dossier Requirements for Type IA and IB notifications has been updated and can be found on the European Commission website on 16 May 2013 at European Commission public health – news and hot topics (external link)

 The table on the page below provides the details of the fees payable for variation applications: